bark-community/bark-spl-token/programs/README.md

 ### Installation

-Clone the repository and navigate to the project directory:
+Clone the repository and navigate to the program / project directory:

 ```bash
 git clone https://github.com/bark-community/bark-spl-token.git